OlyAhamed/Linux/README.md

 <img width="1920" height="1080" alt="2025-11-21-192352_hyprshot" src="https://github.com/user-attachments/assets/dc208b54-044e-4080-85a7-ba70c0cd084f" />

-# Under maintanacne so not ofr use yet
+# Under maintanacne so not for use yet !!!

 ## Install the needed dependecies first to set up this

 ### Used programs